 - Legs to prevent the adapter from tipping over in the drain.

-After taking measurements off the old adapter, I came up with a design in Fusion 360.
-On this one I set the holes opposite one another so the weight of the hoses would balance out and not pull the adapter to any one side.
+After taking measurements of the old adapter, I came up with a design in Fusion 360.
+In this design, I set the holes opposite one another so the weight of the hoses would balance out and not pull the adapter to any one side.
 This was a particularly annoying problem with the previous adapter.

 After exporting and slicing the design, it was on to my trusty Prusa printer.
 About eight and a half hours later, I had my part.